 Pro Tip: Track shedding periods with a calendar and adjust grooming accordingly.

-Use a slicker brush or grooming glove daily in spring and fall.
-Focus on the undercoat to prevent matting.
+Apply a grooming glove or slicker brush every day in the spring and fall.
+Attend to the undercoat to avoid matting.

-Feed a high-quality diet rich in Omega-3 and Omega-6 fatty acids to support skin and coat health.
-Wet food also helps with hydration.
+Eat a good diet that contains Omega-3 and Omega-6 fatty acids to promote skin and coat condition.
+Wet food is also beneficial to hydration.

-Use lint rollers, grooming mats, and vacuum pet hair frequently to stay ahead of loose fur around your home.
+Wipe with lint rollers, grooming mats, and vacuum pet hair regularly to keep up with loose fur in and around your home.

 To effectively manage Siberian cat shedding, the right tools make all the difference.
 Here are expert approved grooming essentials for long-haired breeds: